Blog

 ...

-Claude Desktop App will send the final query "Current weather in NYC?" along with the weather forecast from T5
+Claude Desktop App will send the original query "Current weather in NYC?" along with the weather forecast payload from Step 5 to Claude LLM.

-And that's the whole flow of this simple example.
-As you can see, it is a simple mechanism that standardizes and simplifies how the LLM works with external functions or resources.
+And that's the whole flow of this simple example!
+As you can see, it is a mechanism that standardizes and simplifies how the LLM works with external tools or resources.

 Why is MCP needed?